SEC Whistleblower Program

 SEC Whistleblower Protection Against Retaliation

-Consistent with prior years, the states that yielded the highest number of tips in FY 2020 were California, New York, Florida, Texas, and Pennsylvania.
-Other states that reported a high number of tips were Arizona, Georgia, Massachusetts, Michigan, North Carolina, Ohio, New Jersey, Virginia and Washington.
-The SEC Whistleblower Office also received tips from 78 foreign countries in FY 2020.
-The highest number of tips were from whistleblowers in Canada, the United Kingdom and the People’s Republic of China.
+Consistent with prior years, the states that yielded the highest number of tips in FY 2024 were Florida, South Carolina, California, Texas, and New York.
+The SEC Whistleblower Office also received whistleblower tips from many countries outside of the United States.
+The highest number of tips were from whistleblowers in Canada, the United Kingdom, Australia, Germany, and India.

-Notably, whistleblowers need not be U.S. citizens to be eligible for SEC whistleblower awards and the attorneys at Zuckerman Law can represent SEC whistleblowers from any state or country.
+Notably, whistleblowers need not be U.S. citizens to be eligible for SEC whistleblower awards and the SEC whistleblower attorneys at Zuckerman Law can represent SEC whistleblowers from any state or country.
 According to the 2017 Corruption Perceptions Index, a majority of countries are making little or no progress in ending corruption.
-This finding is consistent with PwC’s 2018 fraud survey, which reported the highest fraud levels in organizations in the past 20 years.
-As the SEC continues to promote worldwide public awareness of the SEC Whistleblower Program, we expect to see an increase in tips and awards issued to international whistleblowers in the coming years.
+This finding is consistent with PwC’s 2018 fraud survey, which reported the highest fraud levels in organizations in the past 20 years, and the ACFE’s 2021 fraud survey, which reported that 51% of organizations have uncovered more fraud since the pandemic and 71% of anti-fraud professionals expect the level of fraud to increase over the next year.
+As the SEC continues to promote worldwide public awareness of the SEC Whistleblower Program, we expect to see an increase in whistleblower tips and awards in the coming years.

 - In FY 2015, the SEC issued $37 million in awards to whistleblowers.